Looking for things to do in Wilmington, NC? Check out this 24 Hours In Wilmington, NC post for restaurants, activities, and more.

 If you like music, there are a bunch of music venues that get big names.
 Check out Greenfield Lake Amphitheater (1941 Amphitheater Drive).
 You can also see some great performances at the Kenan Auditorium at UNCW (601 S. College Road).
 If you’re into theater, you can catch fantastic shows at Thalian Hall (310 Chestnut Street) too.

-And if you just want to barhop, there are tons of bars downtown for you to do just that.
+If you just want to barhop, there are tons of bars downtown and breweries in Wilmington for you to do just that.

 We recommend you stay the TownePlace Suites Marriott (305 Eastwood Road).
 This is the hotel we blocked for our wedding guests used when we got married.
 It has a BBQ outside (which we used), plus twice a week, there is food catered by a nearby restaurant and beer and water provided, free for hotel guests.